piplcom/developers-crash-course/slides/clean-code/slides.md

 - The purpose of formatting is <span style="color:red"> communication </span>
 - The newspaper metahpor 📰
   - High level → details
-- Vertical openness between concepts
+- <!-- .element: class="fragment" --> Vertical openness between concepts
   - Each blank line is a visual cue
   - Identifies a new and a separate concept